jstin9/console-blackajck-oop/README.md

-# 🃏 Blackjack Console Game (Java)
+# 🃏 Blackjack Console Game

-This is a console-based Blackjack game implemented in Java following the principles of **OOP (Object-Oriented Programming)** and **MVC (Model-View-Controller)** design pattern.
+This is a console-based Blackjack game implemented in Java following the principles of **OOP** and **MVC** design pattern.
 The game supports basic Blackjack rules and offers a simple and interactive experience in the terminal.

 ---